brk-a/system-design/0x03-distributed_caches/0-distributed_cache.md

     - LRU &rarr; Least Recently Used. least recently used entries are evicted first (descending order of time; latest on top)
     - LFU &rarr; Least Frequently Used. counts how often an item is needed; those used less often are discarded first. this is similar to LRU except that how many times a block was accessed is stored instead of how recently. while running an access sequence, the block which was used the fewest times will be removed from the cache
     - find more cache policies [here][def]
+* cache thrashing
+    - cache thrash is caused by an ongoing computer activity that fails to progress due to excessive use of resources or conflicts in the caching system
+    -  the computer will, typically, take the same actions over and over in an attempt to complete the desired task. one process diverts resources from another process which, in turn, must take resources from another process; a vicious cycle if the total resources available are insufficient

     ```mermaid
     flowchart LR